Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Demonstration}

-We provide the learning system with a single demonstration of the flying knot.
+We provide the learning system with a single demonstration of the flying knot, performed on rope 1.
+When evaluating learning on other rope types, the same rope 1 demonstration is used as the starting point.
 For a given demonstration, we track the full hand trajectory and the trajectory of the rope up to collision.
-We use motion capture to track 11 markers in 3D, which correspond to the joints in the rope model.
-The collision point in the demonstration is manually annotated, then a search procedure is performed to find the start and end time of the demonstration as described in Appendix~\cref{sec:demoselect}. $\mathbf{h}(t)$ is the 3D pose trajectory of the hand, $\state^{\text{demo}}(t)$ is the rope trajectory, and $t_c$ is the collision point.
+We use Vicon Vantage 16 motion capture \cite{vicon_vantage_v16} to track 11 markers in 3D, which correspond to the joints in the rope model.
+The collision point in the demonstration is manually annotated and used as the critical point $t_c$; the algorithm does not discover this event autonomously.
+A search procedure is then performed to find the start and end time of the demonstration as described in Appendix~\cref{sec:demoselect}. $\mathbf{h}(t)$ is the 3D pose trajectory of the hand, $\state^{\text{demo}}(t)$ is the rope trajectory, and $t_c$ is the collision point.